 NMR – From protein to structure We have the unique ability to probe atomic level details of molecules using both Solution and Solid State NMR techniques at a range of field strengths (500-900 MHz).
 The ultra high field magnets facilitate the study of complex structures and dynamics of some of the largest macromolecules at highest sensitivity and atomic resolution afforded by current technology.

-The NMR facility at NYSBC is a shared resource that tackles challenging problems in structural biology and materials science.
+The NMR department at NYSBC is a shared resource that tackles challenging problems in structural biology and materials science.
 The facility is supported by experienced staff dedicated to providing hands-on-training in data collection and available for consultation on individual projects.

 - Access to six high field magnets (800-900 MHz) with solution and solid state NMR capabilities.